marcrutka/insurance_classification/README.md

 # Project: Classification Models Analysis for an Insurance Sales Campaign

 ## 📌 Project Overview
-This project aims to analyze various classification models to identify the best-performing model for predicting customer responses to an **insurance company's sales campaign**.
+This project aims to analyze various classification models to identify the best-performing model for predicting customer responses to an **fake insurance company's sales campaign**.
 Based on available customer attributes, the models learn to classify whether a client will respond positively or negatively to the campaign.

 ## 📂 Project Structure
-- `Projekt Zas BI(ENG).ipynb` – Main Jupyter Notebook containing the entire analysis and modeling workflow.
+- `insurance_classification.ipynb` – Main Jupyter Notebook containing the entire analysis and modeling workflow.
 - `train.csv` – Dataset used for model training.
 - `README.md` – This file, describing the project.